zyrgit/GreenDriveCode/README.md

 Generate comparing routes: `py a5MappingCompareTraces.py genroutes`.

-Map routes to SUMO edges: `py a5MappingCompareTraces.py ff tracemapper`.
+Map routes to SUMO edges: `py a5MappingCompareTraces.py tracemapper`.

 Replace original routes: `py a5MappingCompareTraces.py replaceroutes`.

 ---
 ## Use traffic count data and road speed data
 Process downloaded datasets, traffic counts and road speeds.
 Map them to SUMO edge, and place an induction loop/detector there.
-You can also use `flowrouter` tool to generate routes according to the induction loop counts.
+It also generates routes according to the induction loop counts.
 ```
-py a6InductionLoop.py ff speed loop xml
+py a6InductionLoop.py speed loop xml
 ```

 ---